BLuckoo/Module-4-Challenge-School-District-Analysis/README.md

 The analysis will be comprised of the following components:
 1. Cleaning the provided dataset by removing professional and gender related prefixes and suffixes
-2. Removing the reading and math scores of the grade 9 students from Thomas High School, where the academic dishonesty was discovered
+2. Removing the math and reading math scores of the grade 9 students from Thomas High School, where the academic dishonesty was discovered
 3. Calculating the average scores and passing rates of all the schools in the district
 4. Identifying the top five and the bottom five schools based on the overall passing percentages of the students
-5. Calculating the Math and the Reading scores averages of each grade at each school
+5. Calculating the math and the reading scores averages of each grade at each school
 6. Calculating the average scores based on spending ranges by students
 7. Calculating the average scores based on school size
 8. Calculating the average scores based on school type